Friends of Charlie's Place

 The options that the Board are currently considering would negate the reasons Charlie’s Place is so beloved.

-• Having Foothills Animal Shelter, a kill shelter, take over the facility is against every fiber of Charlie’s Place values.
-Helen Buck donated the land in good faith to save animal's lives, which Charlie’s Place has been doing since opening its doors in 2008.
+• Joining Foothills Animal Shelter, a kill shelter, is against every fiber of Charlie’s Place values.
+Killing 10% of animals in your care does not make you a no-kill shelter.
+Helen Buck donated the shelter land in good faith to save animal's lives, which Charlie’s Place has been doing since opening its doors in 2008.

-• Relying on community donations to staff/maintain the shelter is also an unsustainable and unreasonable plan.
-County taxes fund and support facilities and services precisely like those provided by the Shelter.
-While Friends of Charlie’s Place (FOCP) is committed to supporting the shelter animals, it does not have the consistent and reliable funding sources required to staff the shelter and maintain the structure.
-FOCP has helped with the expense of spaying and neutering to keep dog populations in check, helped improve the shelter property; added roofs on outdoor kennels, built an exercise yard, created the Helen Buck memorial park complete with memorial windchimes and park benches, and provided specialized training to help animals become more adoptable, all to improve and support the county’s animal shelter.
+• Friends of Charlie’s Place (FOCP) is committed to supporting the shelter animals, however, it does not have the consistent and reliable funding sources required to staff the shelter and maintain the structure.
+FOCP has helped with the expense of spaying and neutering to keep dog/cat populations in check, helped improve the shelter property; added roofs on outdoor kennels, built an exercise yard, created the Helen Buck memorial park complete with memorial windchimes and park benches, and provided specialized training to help animals become more adoptable, all to improve and support the county’s animal shelter.

-It is heart breaking that the BOCC sees the elimination of Charlie’s Place as an option to solve the potential fiscal shortfall in the current budget.
-Who will replace the services Charlie’s Place currently provides?
+It is heart breaking that Gilpin BOCC sees the withdrawal of support from Charlie’s Place as an option to increase funding in the current budget.
+Who or what will replace the services Charlie’s Place currently provides?
 Foothills is already too crowded and is known as a kill shelter.
+Gilpin residents support Charlie's Place and count in it to protect the counties lost/stray/abandoned animals.

 Please reconsider the options currently on the table and keep Charlie’s Place open in its fully functional capacity.